Distance From Walls / Structures

 Limb-only hazard removal for storm-broken or hanging limbs.

-During storm events, urgent hazards move up.
+During storm events, urgent hazards move up when it is safe to respond.

 Highest priority is usually anything touching a structure or blocking access, followed by broken/hanging limbs.
 Once hazards are controlled, haul-off and cleanup follow.

 Stump grinding is available and is typically performed about 4"–6" below grade in most cases (depth and finish confirmed on-site).
-Grinding creates grindings; the “finished look” depends on the option selected.
+Grinding creates grindings; the finished look depends on the option selected.

 Grinding completed; grindings remain in the work area.